What is it that your company values most?

 What’s so great about corporate volunteerism?
 Aside from giving you the chance to demonstrate your core values, you’ll see benefits such as:

 Volunteer days are fantastic for team bonding, too.
-Employees get the chance to work toward shared goals, forge new friendships, and participate in causes that are important to them.
+Employees get the chance to work toward shared company goals together, forge new friendships, and participate in causes that are important to them.

 With so many volunteer programs out there, how do you choose the right ones for your company?
 Start by making a list of your core values, then search for programs that embody those values, too.
 You can also look for programs that are closely aligned with your company’s purpose and target audience.